erincatto/box2c/docs/simulation.md

 After the time step you can examine your bodies and joints for information.
-Most likely you will grab the position off the bodies so that you can update your actors and render them.
+Most likely you will grab the position off the bodies so that you can update your game objects and render them.
+Or more optimally, you will use `b2World_GetBodyEvents()`.

 You can perform the time step anywhere in your game loop, but you should be aware of the order of things.
 For example, you must create bodies before the time step if you want to get collision results for the new bodies in that frame.

-As I discussed above in the HelloWorld tutorial, you should use a fixed time step.
+As I discussed in the [HelloWorld tutorial](#hello), you should use a fixed time step.
 By using a larger time step you can improve performance in low frame rate scenarios.
 But generally you should use a time step no larger than 1/30 seconds (30Hz).
 A time step of 1/60 seconds (60Hz) will usually